Nikolai Glushkov: Death

 On 13 March 2018, friends of Glushkov revealed that he had been found dead the night before in his home in New Malden, London.
 His death was initially treated by police as unexplained and came a week after the poisoning of Sergei and Yulia Skripal in Salisbury, which along with his reputation as a critic of the Putin government, was said to be the reason for putting the Counter Terrorism Command in charge of the investigation.
 Glushkov reportedly feared being on Putin's hit list and expected to be a likely target.

 During the subsequent post-mortem his body was found to have marks consistent with strangulation on the neck.
 On 16 March 2018, the Metropolitan Police stated they were now treating his death as murder and that "at this stage there is nothing to suggest any link to the attempted murders in Salisbury".
 Counter-terrorism investigators maintain a lead role in the investigation.
-The Russian Embassy in London has requested a meeting with the head of Scotland Yard over its investigation into the murder.
+The Russian Embassy in London has requested a meeting with the head of Scotland Yard over its investigation into the killing.

 It was reported after his death that Glushkov might have been poisoned by two Russian men five years earlier.
-A paramedic said that he treated Mr Glushkov in Bristol in 2013 after he had collapsed in his room.
+A paramedic said that he treated Glushkov in Bristol in 2013 after he had collapsed in his room.
 He had been sharing drinks with two men from Moscow the night before at the Grand Hotel in Bristol and believed he had been poisoned with champagne.
 The paramedics found him with multiple carpet burns on his body and an unusual heart rhythm which they could not recognise.

 On 9 April 2021, a coroner with the West London Coroner's Court ruled Glushkov was unlawfully killed, with evidence to suggest his death was made to look like a suicide, and injuries that "could be consistent with a neck-hold, applied from behind, and the assailant being behind the victim".